-12.21 An individual may be regarded as voluntarily providing personal data where the individual takes certain actions that allow the data to be collected, without providing the data himself.
+12.21 An individual may be regarded as voluntarily providing personal data where the individual takes certain actions that allow the data to be collected, without actually giving consent.
 Consent is deemed to be given to the extent that the individual intended to provide his personal data and took the action required for the data to be collected by the organisation.